build3r/TodayILearned/stoic_lessons/lessons_2021.md

 239. Oct 23: You can develop positive qualities which do not depend on genetics.
 Instead of cursing luck try to develop qualities which you can control.
 240. Oct 24: Goodness to be found within your own thoughts, and make it with your own actions.
 241. Oct 25: The 2 essential things in life are to be a good person, and have an occupation that you love.
 Ask yourself *What is the best use of my limited time on this Earth?, What only I can do?* and do the right thing when the situation calls for it.
+242. Oct 26: Philosophy consist of 3 parts
+     1. Moral:  Builds Soul
+     2. Nature: examines the natural order of things
+     3. Rational: Inquiry on meaning of words and their arrangement, and proofs to keep falsehoods from covering truth.
+243. Oct 27: "Crime often  return to their teachers".
+So consider what teach directly or indirectly, and be careful with whom you work with.
+244. Oct 28: Human are mutually dependent on each other.
+To pretend otherwise is to violate our nature.
+245. Oct 29: “Character is fate.”
+The position any one is at can be because of luck, parents etc. Judging only by position or past is not right.
+So judge people by character and give them change to come up.
+Also building you character can be the best lever to advance yourself in ling term.